List of 30 Rock characters: Dennis Duffy

 Dennis Duffy (Dean Winters) was Liz's boyfriend for three episodes during the early part of the show's first season; he has also made appearances in each subsequent season.
 Liz had a relationship with him that ended prior to the series, and she briefly resumes a relationship with him only to break it off after discovering that he has been featured on To Catch a Predator.
 (Dennis later claimed that he knew the girl was actually eighteen because, "She said her last boyfriend was Asian, and that crap doesn't start 'till college.")
 Dennis has popped up occasionally in later seasons to annoy Liz and attempt to reunite.
 He is generally disliked by most of the characters, most notably Liz and Jenna, the latter of whom he had sex with behind Liz's back.

 Dennis claims to be the love of Liz's life, which she disputes.
 The few good memories she has of him are mostly food-related, but she admits he makes her laugh.
 His nickname for her is "Dummy."
 She nearly got engaged to him and signed a lease on an apartment in Jacksonville before Jack Donaghy got over a pointless feud with Liz and stopped that.
 In his last two appearances on the show, Dennis has married an obnoxious Irish-American woman named Megan (whose maiden name is also Duffy) and they have adopted an African-American baby boy whom they call "Black Dennis".
 While Dennis is worthless, he did inspire Liz to finally declare her love for her new boyfriend Criss Chros and, later, to marry him.
-Dennis also is convinced that Liz converted to Judaism for Criss, despite the fact that neither he nor Liz practice any religion.
+Dennis also is convinced that Liz converted to Judaism for Criss, despite the fact that neither he nor Liz practice any religion, but he somehow doesn't say anything offensive on the subject and Liz smiles because her last time seeing Dennis at her wedding confirm he's become less of a jackass.